 Are there treatment options other than a medicine?

-In some cases, medication may not be the only or best approach to improve your condition.
-Sometimes all you need is to make lifestyle changes, for example quit smoking, lose weight (if you are overweight) or do the recommended minimum of at least 30 minutes of physical activity most days of the week.
+In some cases, medicine may not be the only or best approach to improve your condition.
+Sometimes all you need is to make lifestyle changes, for example quit smoking, lose weight (if you are overweight) or do the recommended minimum of at least 30 minutes of moderate physical activity most days of the week.

 For some conditions, there might be other options such as physiotherapy, counselling, surgery or more.